Take the stress out of travelling with your pet

 • Is your pet easily stressed?

-You know your pet better than anyone, and if you think the trip might be too much for them it’s better to leave them behind.
+You know your pet better than anyone, and if you think the trip might be too much for them it’s better to leave them behind with a trusted carer.

 Additionally, ensure that your itinerary will be pet-friendly from beginning to end.
 Check in advance that all hotels, airlines, ferries and coach companies you plan to use allow pets.
 Don’t book any non-refundable accommodations or services until you are sure your pet is welcome.